 Janine is our part-time Receptionist.
 Janine is thrilled to be part of the amazing team at Physiosteps and looks forward to welcoming you as you arrive for your appointments

-Emma is one of our after-school reception team.
-She is studying a certificate in Business administration and Technology at Ara and enjoys sports and going to the gym.
+Emma has completed a certificate in Business administration and Technology at Ara and enjoys sports and going to the gym.